AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.
+When any of the arguments are nil previous argument values for that argument will be used.

 ```
-AgglomerativeHierarchical:setParameters(maxNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, highestCost: number, lowestCost:number, stopWhenModelParametersDoesNotChange: boolean): ModelObject
+AgglomerativeHierarchical:setParameters(maxNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, highestCost: number, lowestCost:number, stopWhenModelParametersDoesNotChange: boolean)
 ```

 #### Parameters: